kormilitzin/the-signature-method-in-machine-learning/README.md

 The signature is a transformation (mapping) from a path into a collection of real-valued numbers.
 Each term in the collection has a particular (geometrical) meaning as a function of data points.

-The signature of the path given in Figure 1 is obtained by running the code:
+The truncated signature at level (depth) `L=2` of the path given in Figure 1 is obtained by running the code:

 ```python
 import numpy as np